Chris-Cruz08/Fine_tuned-Agentic_RAG-Research-Assistant-Complete/README.md

 docker build -t ai-research-intelligence-system . docker run --rm --gpus all -p 8501:8501 --env-file .env ai-research-intelligence-system
 ```
 > **Known issue:** the container currently fails to start due to a chain of Linux-specific dependency conflicts in the `transformers`/`torch`/`torchvision` stack.
 Root-caused through several iterations: (1) `transformers`' newer FP8/DeepGEMM/MoE integrations trigger a `torch._dynamo` duplicate-registration bug on Linux that never surfaces on Windows; (2) pinning `transformers` down to avoid it hits a `huggingface-hub` version floor conflict with other dependencies; (3) manually patching or reinstalling `torch` inside the image breaks `torchvision`'s binary compatibility; (4) `uv run`'s automatic re-sync at container start was also silently undoing build-time fixes, which took real effort to diagnose.
 Each root cause was real and reproducible - this is a genuine current fragility in the `transformers`/`torch` Linux dependency graph, not a project design flaw.
-Deferred as future work; see below.
+Deferred as future work, but still tryna figure it out, see below.

 ---